Prison: Black people

+United States

-Black people making up 13% of the population make up 37% of the prison population.
-The Office of Juvenile Justice and Delinquency Prevention has found that in 2020, 4223.1 out of 100,000 black people of all ages were arrested compared to 2092.1 white people out 100,000.
-At the end of 2017, federal and state prison population for blacks was 475,000, compared to 436,000 of whites.
-10 years earlier, there were 592,000 of black people and 330,000 white people in prison.
+Black people making up 13% of the United States population make up 37% of the prison population.
+The American Office of Juvenile Justice and Delinquency Prevention has found that in 2020, 4223.1 out of 100,000 black people of all ages were arrested compared to 2092.1 white people out 100,000.
+At the end of 2017, American federal and state prison population for blacks was 475,000, compared to 436,000 of whites.
+Ten years earlier, there were 592,000 of black people and 330,000 white people in prison.

 The United States sentencing commission found that black males were 23.3% less likely to get a probation sentence than white males with Hispanic males being 26.6%.
 They reported that black males received sentences 13% longer, and Hispanic males received sentences 11.2% longer than whites.
-For sentences less than 18 months, black males served a sentence 6.8% longer than whites males.
+For sentences less than 18 months, black males served a sentence 6.8% longer than white males.